 Breed Review Contents

-The Cesky Terrier is a little known dog breed, with a lot of great attributes waiting to be discovered.
+The Cesky Terrier is a little known dog breed, with a lot of great traits waiting to be discovered.

 - History and original purpose of the Cesky Terrier